Junho-eum/CS777-TermPaperCode/README.md

 - **Base S3 Bucket Permissions (`BaseS3BucketPermissions`)**: Grants permissions to list and access S3 buckets, crucial for managing data files used in Athena queries.

-- **Base SNS Permissions (`BaseSNSPermissions`)** and **Base CloudWatch Permissions (`BaseCloudWatchPermissions`)**: Allow for notification and monitoring configurations, enabling alerting and operational insights related to Athena query executions.

-- **Base Lake Formation Permissions (`BaseLakeFormationPermissions`)**: Enables data access management through AWS Lake Formation, supporting secure data sharing and access control for data lakes.

-- **Base Data Zone and Base Pricing Permissions**: Include additional permissions for accessing AWS Data Zone and AWS Pricing information, rounding out the policy to support a wide range of data analysis and management activities.

 ### Implementing Policies

-To attach these JSON policy files to IAM roles or users, you can use the AWS Management Console, AWS CLI, or AWS CloudFormation, ensuring that each role within your AWS environment has the appropriate permissions for their data tasks in AWS Glue.
-This setup allows for fine-grained control over data processing and ETL operations, reinforcing security and compliance by adhering to the least privilege principle.
+To attach these JSON policy files to IAM roles or users, use the AWS Management Console, AWS CLI, or AWS CloudFormation, ensuring that each role within your AWS environment has the appropriate permissions.

 ## Demonstrating AWS Athena Policies with `AWSAthenaTask.py`

-The `AWSAthenaTask.py` script serves as a practical demonstration of how Senior Data Scientists can leverage Athena for data querying under the permissions granted by the `AWSAthenaServicePolicy-SeniorDS.json`.
-This script underscores the policy's effectiveness by executing queries in Amazon Athena and logging the process, thus illustrating the IAM policy enforcement in action.
+The `AWSAthenaTask.py` script simulates how Senior Data Scientists can leverage Athena for data querying under the permissions granted by the `AWSAthenaServicePolicy-SeniorDS.json`.

 ### Script Functionality

-- **Query Execution**: Executes a provided SQL query within Amazon Athena, showcasing the ability to analyze data as permitted under the comprehensive access granted to Senior Data Scientists.
+- **Query Execution**: Executes a provided SQL query within Amazon Athena to analyze data as permitted under the comprehensive access granted to Senior Data Scientists.
 - **Logging**: Records each step of the Athena query execution process, from initiation to completion, in an `Athena_Query_Run.log` file.
-These logs serve as evidence of the successful application of IAM policies and the script's role in facilitating secure and efficient data analysis.

 ### Usage